SimonAlling/userscript-proxy/README.md

 ## Ignoring hosts

-Ignore rules can be specified in `ignore*.txt` files (for example `ignore.txt` and `ignore-custom.txt`).
-This is necessary for apps like App Store and Facebook Messenger, which refuse to connect through a MITM proxy.
-Ignored traffic is not read or modified by mitmproxy.
+Apps like App Store and Facebook Messenger refuse to connect through a MITM proxy, so their traffic must be ignored by mitmproxy.
+By default, ignore rules can be specified in `ignore*.txt` files (for example `ignore.txt` and `ignore-custom.txt`).

+It is also possible to run Userscript Proxy in **whitelist mode**, in which case `ignore*.txt` files have no effect.
+Instead, _only_ traffic matching rules specified in `intercept*.txt` files are intercepted.

 Rules can be specified in two ways: